tadaii/ferencfarkas.org/website/content/biography/_index.md

 After working some time as a "repetiteur", he went to Rome in 1929 where the benefit of a scholarship allowed him to study with Ottorino Respighi.

-That wa sthe time whe he discovered his true artistic identity.
+That was the time whe he discovered his true artistic identity.
 Respighi introduced him to different forms and styles of Italian music.
 He also transmitted to him his virtuosity in the art of instrumentation, his taste for orchestral colours, his passion of ancient music and his vision for